Information for students

 Before departure, students receive both a subject outline and a detailed study guide, which together outline the study program for each host university, including the range of subjects available, assessment guidelines and criteria and advice on practical matters associated with settling into the life of the local community.
 The study guide also includes contact numbers for Australian embassies and consulates.

 An emergency policy has been developed and is in place.
 Prior to departure, students are advised of procedures to follow in the event of an emergency.

 In-country study is a compulsory component of the International Studies program; all students are expected to proceed to a period of in-country study during the course.
 In exceptional cases, after applying for special consideration, provision may be made for students to vary their program of study to fit individual circumstances.
 Under those circumstances, students may be required to complete their Bachelor of Arts in International Studies by taking subjects from the list of approved alternative subjects.
-Replacing a 24-credit-point in-country study subject requires that the student complete three alternative subjects, two of which must be from UTS: International Studies.
+Replacing a 24-credit-point in-country study subject requires that the student complete three alternative subjects, two of which must be from International Studies.
 Any such request must be made in writing to UTS: International Studies at the earliest possible opportunity.
-Any variation in the Bachelor of Arts in International Studies is subject to the approval of the head of the School of International Studies.
+Any variation in the Bachelor of Arts in International Studies is subject to the approval of the Head of School.